erhankur/STM32F769I-DISCO/HelloWorld-TinyML/README.md

     tensorflow/tensorflow/lite/micro/examples

-Copy disco_f769ni folder and delete disco_f746ng
+Copy disco_f769ni folder under examples directory
 ## STEP 3
 ## Generate a directory suitable for mbed
 To do so, run the following command in the bash inside tensorflow root directory.